Enalean/tuleap-documentation-en/languages/en/user-guide/agile-dashboard.rst

 If a filter is selected when adding the widget to the dashboard, then the Kanban widget will be filtered too.
 It is particularly interesting when you want to have several views for a same Kanban.
-To edit the current filter, all you have to do is to click on he cog icon in the widget header and choose another filter.
+To edit the current filter, all you have to do is to click on the cog icon in the widget header and choose another filter.

 ..
 NOTE:: You can't add more than one Kanban widget per dashboard.